-Getting an internship
+• Getting an internship

-Engaged learning experiences including internships and co-ops provide fantastic opportunities for students to gain invaluable employment experience.
-These engaged learning opportunities also help students gain an understanding of what it is to be a professional.
-Students can find internship and co-op opportunities through Handshake, career advisors, faculty, clubs and organizations, professional associations and internet searches.
-Students should contact their career advisor if they are interested in participating in an internship or co-op.
+Engaged Learning experiences including internships and co-ops provide fantastic opportunities for students to gain invaluable employment experience.
+These Engaged Learning opportunities also help students gain an understanding of what it is to be a professional.
+Students can find internship and co-op opportunities through Handshake, career coaches, faculty, clubs and organizations, professional associations and internet searches.
+Students should contact their career coach if they are interested in participating in an internship or co-op.